Gilead's Chinese HCV Revenues - How Much To Expect And When

 In comments to my most recent article, CSYJ engaged in a spirited repartee with dycc; CSJY argued for the high side >30MM, dycc staunchly defending the low ~10MM.
 By my thinking, the point is unknowable.
 With such a high low, either end of the spectrum is ample to support a vigorous launch of Gilead's HCV therapies in China.

-Chinese revenues could start to flow to Gilead as early as Q1, 2019.
+Chinese revenues could start to flow to Gilead as early as Q1 2019.

 In connection with research for the referenced recent article and comments on China's HCV situation, I am learning that Gilead may begin to realize revenue from China far sooner than I had expected.
 Revenues could start to flow towards the end of next year if all goes well.
 Revenues in 2019 is a more realistic goal.